TanujDave0/FetchApp/README.txt

 Results appear as -- id | listId | name

 A simple explanation of the structure/files:
-1 activity - main avticity
+2 activitues - main activity, help activity
 1 fragement - FirstFrag, bound to the main activity SQLHelper - SQLlite helper.
 Creates, stores and retrieves data fRow - class to store each row